sergey-donchenko/room-booking-system/README.md

 In order to start using the system, it's required to add some data into the database.
 - Create 5 dummy hotels with rooms -> `npm run seed:create-dummy-hotels`
 - Create 5 dummy users -> `npm run seed:create-dummy-users`

-## Swagger documentation page

-The swagger documentation page is hosted on the same host as server itself by adding the url `/api`, i.e. if in configuration `APP_PORT` -> `9001` then the swagger page will have an address like `http://localhost:9001/api#/`

-## Postman collection

-To speed up the development process you can use prepared collection of end-points in [Develop.postman_collection.json](./schema/Develop.postman_collection.json)

 ## Running the app